AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/deployment/k8s/README.md

 kubectl --namespace ibu port-forward $POD_NAME 8080:$CONTAINER_PORT
 ```

+The deployment descriptor is a helm template and defines the environment variables to use to access the database server.
+See the ./ibu-data-mgr/tamplates/deployments.yaml file

 ### Troubleshooting

 If the pod is in state `CreateContainerConfigError`, use the pod description to get the error log: ` kubectl describe pod ibu-data-mgr`.

 ## Deploy IBU backend

-A helm chart is defined in the `ibu-backend` folder
+A helm chart is defined in the `ibu-backend` folder.
+To deploy using make:

 ```sh
 make deploy_ibu_backend